Kristinh21/design-history/app/posts/design-resources/2020-10-16-journey-of-an-epic.md

 * document early findings on the design history site

 ### Design AS-IS / TO-BE workshop
-* Design will run a workshop with the Product and Tech team to map out high level TO-BE flows or
+* Design will run a workshop with the Product, Tech and SME's to map out high level TO-BE flows or
-* Design will create TO-BE flows and then have a session to review with the Product and Tech team.
+* Design will create TO-BE flows and then have a session to review with Product, Tech and SME's.

 ### Design kickoff
 Kick off session with the design team.
 The team will: